 CineGlobe is the international festival of short films inspired by science, that takes place every year at CERN, in the Globe of Science and Innovation.
 Situated just outside Geneva, Switzerland, CERN (the European Organization for Nuclear Research) is the world’s largest physics laboratory.

-The 6th edition of the festival, CineGlobe Estival, will take place exceptionally during the first week of July 2016 (at the Globe ground at CERN, from Wednesday 6 to Friday 8 July) and then during the Nuit de la Science (at the Museum of History of Science, on July 9 and 10).
+The 6th edition of the festival, CineGlobe Estival, took place exceptionally during the first week of July 2016 (at the Globe ground at CERN, from Wednesday 6 to Friday 8 July) and then during the Nuit de la Science (at the Museum of History of Science, on July 9 and 10).

 Open to short film creators from around the world, the CineGlobe festival is truly international, the first four editions having attracted almost 6000 entries from more than 100 countries around the globe.
 Thanks to the strong cultural commitment of CERN and the city of Meyrin (where CERN is located), the CineGlobe festival is poised to become one of the most important festivals worldwide for films surrounding the themes of science and technology.